Expand my Community achievements bar.

 When we ask System admins how they are communicating with their end users, there really isn’t a “one size fits all” answer.
 Some Admins talk regularly with their end users, some only communicate when there are major changes.
 Some engage directly with people, while others go through Group Admins or SMEs.

-Join us on July 26, 2023, where a panel of current and former Admins - Lyndsy Denk (@Lyndsy-Denk), Marketing Training and Enablement Manager at IDEXX, Rachelle Dilley (@RachelleDilley), Enterprise Group Admin at Adobe, and Cynthia Boon (@CynthiaBoon), Customer Success Manager at Workfront – will share their strategies for communicating with users and what they think all Admins should know.
+In this on-demand webinar, originally broadcast on July 26, 2023, a panel of current and former Admins - Lyndsy Denk (@Lyndsy-Denk), Marketing Training and Enablement Manager at IDEXX, Rachelle Dilley (@RachelleDilley), Enterprise Group Admin at Adobe, and Cynthia Boon (@CynthiaBoon), Customer Success Manager at Workfront – shared their strategies for communicating with users and what they think all Admins should know.

 • Common types of communications sent to users